DimfulDMF/TeleBridge-AI/README.md

 +12345678900
 ```

-Telegram will send you a login code.
+Telegram will send you an authorization code.

-Enter it when requested.
+Enter the code.

-If your account uses Telegram 2FA, Telethon will also ask:
+If Telegram 2FA is enabled, you will also see:

 ```text
 Please enter your password: